GNOME/gimp-macos-build/README.md

-# Build GIMP/macOS inside CircleCI
+# Build GIMP/macOS inside CircleCI and MacStadium

 This repository contains files related to GIMP/macOS build using CircleCI and some tips that could help with local development as well.